manuelcampagnolo/PyQGIS_2nd_edition/README.md

 ## Session 3:
 ### Part 1: Use dictionary to define legend: create function with arguments layer, legend (a dictionary) and an attribute (the attribute name on which the legend is based)

-* Input data: As before, the layer that is the input for this  problem `IntExt_20.gpkg` can be found in the Input folder
+* Input: As before, the layer that is the input for this  problem `IntExt_20.gpkg` can be found in the Input folder
 * Scripts:
 ```
 session_2_v3_graduated_legend_with dictionary.py